caryjim/Digital_Equity/README.md

 # Digital_Equity
-Repository for the doctoral dissertation work (will be updated)
+Repository for the doctoral dissertation work (released in 2021, 2022)

 Data Source: